-If you’ve ever tossed and turned because your neighbor’s dog barked all night, then you know how incredibly frustrating a noisy dog can be.
+If you’ve ever tossed and turned because your neighbor’s pooch barked all night, then you know how incredibly frustrating a noisy dog can be.
 Don’t let your pup be “that” dog in your community.
 While it’s perfectly natural for Fido to bark occasionally, excessive barking at unreasonable hours or for long periods is unneighborly.

 Experts at the American Kennel Club (AKC) say that preventing nuisance barking should be a top priority for responsible pet parents.
-If you live with a loud pooch that barks nonstop, take steps now to resolve the problem before your neighbor complains (or you lose your mind).
+If you live with a loud four-legger that barks nonstop, take steps now to resolve the problem before your neighbor complains (or you lose your mind).

 The first step in solving nighttime barking is to figure out why it’s happening.
 Here are some reasons why dogs may bark at night.